We’ve been exploring many hiking trails in the Charlotte area and beyond. Read about 50+ hikes and walks in the Charlotte area.

 A savanna is a mixed woodland and grassy area where the trees are widely spaced from each other.
 Savannas are not typical in the Piedmont, but they used to be common, and provide a habitat for many bird species.
 Catawba Lands Conservancy is working to restore the Piedmont oak savanna at the trailhead.

-After the savanna you’ll walk along the fields of a local farm that’s growing hay and grains.
+After the savanna you’ll walk along the fields of a local farm.

 Then the terrain changes again as you enter a young forest.